thelia/thelia.github.io/en/documentation/loop/auth.md

           {name: "admin", description: "The back-office context.
 Uses the admin user to perform the check."}
        ]}
     - {name: "role", description: "A comma separated list of user roles", mandatory: "true"}
-    - {name: "resource", description: "A comma separated list of resources.
-If empty or missing, the authorization is checked against the roles only"}
+    - {name: "resource", description: "A comma separated list of resources"}
+    - {name: "module", description: "A comma separated list of modules"}
     - {name: "access", description: "A comma separated list of accesss.
 If empty or missing, the authorization is checked against the roles only",
         expected_values: [
             {name: "view"},